 The square footage of your house will be a determining factor when choosing an air conditioner for your living space.
 An air conditioning contractor will be able to determine which models will work best for your home with software from the Indoor Environment & Energy Efficiency Association.
 Manual J software can calculate residential load and ensure that the air conditioner is up to your local building codes.
 Air Conditioning Units are rated in BTUs, or “British Thermal Units.”
 While the term BTU may not be the most user-friendly, the measurement refers to the amount of heat an air conditioning unit can remove from a designated amount of square footage.
 This chart should help with the conversion:

 Before you have an air conditioning unit installed, you need to find a shady area for the condenser.
 Condensers placed in overly lit areas can overheat, inducing costly damage in the process.
 Additionally, it needs to be in a location where its airflow will not be blocked.
 This will ensure maximum efficiency whenever it’s in use.

 You may not have heard of a Seasonal Energy Efficiency Ratio before, but it’s essential to understand what it is before purchasing an air conditioning unit.
 The ratio is based on how much cooling the system puts out for each unit of energy it consumes.
 The higher the SEER, the more efficient the equipment.

-Installing an air conditioning unit can not only provide more comfort indoors, but add value to your home as well.
+Installing a new air conditioning unit can not only provide more comfort indoors but add value to your home as well.
 By doing your research and considering these six factors, you can make a wise investment in your home and improve your comfort level during the sweltering summer months.